Pointer Basics

 std::cout << "p 是空指针,不能解引用" << std::endl;

-Pitfall Warning: Dereferencing a null pointer is undefined behavior.
-The program might crash immediately (Segmentation Fault), it might output garbage, or it might appear "normal" while data has been silently corrupted.
-The syntax is perfectly legal, and the compiler won't stop you—so build the habit: always check for null before dereferencing.
+}Warning: Dereferencing a null pointer results in undefined behavior (UB).
+The program might crash immediately (Segmentation Fault), output garbage data, or appear "normal" while data is silently corrupted.
+The syntax is perfectly legal, so the compiler won't catch it for you—make it a habit: always check for null before dereferencing.

-Pointers and const — A Quick Review
+Pointers and const—A Quick Refresher

 int x = 10, y = 20;